fatin-anif/Customer-Support-Ticket-Analysis-SQL-Business-Analysis-/README.md

 • Provide additional training and documentation for first-line support teams to reduce unnecessary escalations.

 • Use operational dashboards to continuously monitor support performance metrics.
+### Visualisations

+The following charts were created in Excel to illustrate key insights from the SQL analysis.

+Tickets by Category
+![Tickets by Category] (Tickets by Category.png)

+Average Resolution Time by Category

+SLA Breach Distribution

+Customer Satisfaction by Support Channel
 ### Skills Demonstrated

 • SQL data querying and aggregation